 The SHORT answer to the question is easily given.
 We are Roman Catholics, rejoicing in the fullness of the Catholic Faith in communion with our Bishop, and through him with Catholics throughout the world and with our Holy father the Pope.

-Until a couple of years ago many of us were Episcopalians, members of the American branch of the world-wide Anglican Communion.
-When as a group we sought to be received into the full Communion of the Catholic Church, our Bishop, his Eminence Bernard Cardinal Law, very graciously made use of provisions in the law of the Church so that we might be received together and continue our parish life .
+Many of us were Episcopalians, members of the American branch of the world-wide Anglican Communion.
+When as a group we sought to be received into the full Communion of the Catholic Church, our Bishop, his Eminence Bernard Cardinal Law, very graciously made use of provisions in the law of the Church so that we might be received together and continue our parish life.
 The “Anglican Use” is a liturgy approved by the Church, the rite of the Book of Common Prayer used by Anglicans, but slightly modified to bring it into conformity with the tradition of the Roman Church.
 So, we worship using substantially the same liturgy we used as Episcopalians, but as Catholics professing gladly the full Catholic Faith.

 Sadly, this hoped-for fruit of the Oxford Movement was not to be.
 With the troubled decades of the 1960’s, 1970’s and afterwards, societal turmoil affected the churches as deeply as any other institution, and in the Episcopal Church and throughout the Anglican Communion the increasing divergence from the Magisterial Authority of the Catholic Church soon became evident.
 Elected synods and governing bodies debated and voted upon the overturning of the apostolic and scriptural tradition in areas of sexual morality and sacramental theology — it would be difficult to overstate the change in the Church’s life, as literally every aspect of teaching and discipline came or could come under dispute and discussion.